tanjascats/tanjascats.github.io/_posts/2022-12-29-data-fingerprinting.md

 Intuitivelly, the more marks embedded in data, the more robust fingerprint will be.
 However, since more marks means modifying the original data more, this necessarily implies some utility loss.
 Therefore, a challenge for fingerprinting techniques is to **provide a robust ownership protection mechanism while keeping the original data utility as well as possible**.

 ## Fingerprinting a toy data set
+- show how fingerprinting functions look like
+- show statistics of changes in the data, distributions
+- show detection
+- show alteration example (subset/flipping) and successful detection
+- show how much it is possible to change the data max, so that the fingerprint stays